Harishanan/Machine-Learning-HPC-/README.md

         Total Output Capacity: 220W
         Maximum Wattage: 60W

-* Conclusion:

-    The single PSU in our system will be connected to one motherboard, one SSD, and one graphics card.
+Therefore, a single PSU in our system will be connected to one motherboard, one SSD, and one graphics card.
 The total power consumption of the system should not exceed the PSU capacity.

 The system is expected to consume between 73W - 88W during active use and between 25.05W - 40.05W when idle.
 Although a single 220W PSU could theoretically handle the load for two motherboards, practical constraints like cable and port limitations restrict each PSU to power only one motherboard in our setup

 ## 2.3 Network Interconnect: